A detailed history of Preston: Part three

 Cromwell raised another army of 3,000 men from Hitchin, Cambridge and surrounding villages.
 His

-recruits came in with ‘ incredible speed and alacrity’ and fought during the Roundhead’s victorious
+recruits came in with ‘incredible speed and alacrity’ and fought during the Roundhead’s victorious

-Clonmell and was made Governor of Galway.
+Graney, Dunhill and Clonmell and was made Governor of Galway.

 Present-day Preston may retain a memorial of these days.
 Hine wrote of ‘the village green at